 Brady's Legislative Blueprint for a Safer America

 American gun violence is a complex and multifaceted issue that will persist unless our elected leaders take action and embrace targeted solutions that address the root causes of gun violence and its various forms.
-Through legislative action there is an opportunity to change the trajectory of gun violence in the United States and lay the foundations for lasting positive change.
+Through legislative action and engaging with the American people, there is an opportunity to change the trajectory of gun violence in the United States and lay the foundations for lasting positive change.

-In order to reduce American gun violence and set the stage for generations of progress, the Brady Blueprint identifies three broad areas of focus.
+In order to reduce American gun violence and set the stage for generations of progress, Brady has identified three broad areas of focus:

 2. Expand the Brady Background Check System

-We cannot adequately address gun violence until we fix unjust democratic systems.
-Reforms that will prevent statutory stonewalling and special interest influence, are critical to a representative democracy and preventing gun violence.
+We cannot adequately address gun violence until we fix unjust democratic systems and protect principles of democracy.
+Reforms that will prevent stonewalling and special interest influence, as well as expanding representative democracy and protecting the disenfranchised, are critical to building a safer America.

 Level the Playing Field